Ten reasons we love Guayusa tea

-We gave up coffee as our daily source of caffeine in favour of guayusa (a caffeinated holly that grows in the Amazon rainforest) about 3 years ago.
+We gave up coffee as our daily source of caffeine in favour of Guayusa (a remarkable caffeinated holly that grows in the Amazon rainforest) about 3 years ago.
 Since we first fell in love with it a lot has happened.

 We adored it so much that we wanted to tell more people about it, and we worked hard around our busy day jobs to find out how to start a tea business!
 There’s no time here to list everything that was involved, but it’s now about a year and a half since we started trading*, and we have so many more plans!

 Guayusa tea has a clean taste that doesn’t have any of the bitterness of green tea.
 2g per cup is the minimum recommended starting point for a tasty brew.
 We think it’s best when brewed for at least 5 minutes.
 If we used one of our 2g tea bags, we’d just leave it in the cup - much like you would with any other herbal tea.
 This would provide around 38mg of caffeine (a cup of coffee has around 90mg).
 If you want to make the tea stronger just add more - it still tastes great and seems to become thicker on the palate.
 Bear in mind, though, that it will naturally have more caffeine!
 We love to add manuka honey or brown sugar when we want it sweet.
 Agave nectar is also a great sweetener.
-But trust us, guayusa tastes totally great unsweetened - so it's really just how you prefer things!
+But trust us, Guayusa tastes totally great unsweetened - so it's really just how you prefer things!
 Lately we’re just drinking it with no sweetener (another New Year’s resolution to cut the calories?).
 James' daily commute to work is fuelled by a strong Guayusa brew with a dash of almond milk and raw agave nectar.

-Guayusa contains a compound called ‘L-Theanine’ which imparts the flavour of umami.
+Guayusa contains an amino acid called ‘Threonine’ which we learned imparts the flavour of umami.
 We think this could add something to what makes guayusa taste so interesting to the palate.
 Umami stems from the Japanese language and basically translates to 'pleasant savoury taste'.
 It's a blend of the Japanese word 'umai' (which means 'delicious') and 'mi' (which means 'taste').
 Green tea also has the umami flavour, because of its L-Theanine content - perhaps this is why many people often describe Guayusa as a tastier kind of green tea (because it has no bitter tannins, unlike green tea!).

 Guayusa is packed with antioxidants.
 There's no double about it.
-Studies seem to vary but, it's widely reported that guayusa can contain up to twice the antioxidants of green tea.
+Studies seem to vary but, it's widely reported that Guayusa can contain up to twice the antioxidants of green tea.
 We’ve heard and we're sure you have to, that antioxidants are supposed to be good for you, because they can reduce the number of potentially cell-damaging ‘free-radicals’ in the body.

-Guayusa is supposed to contain all 15 essential amino acids (and ten more).
+Studies of Guayusa show it contains 10 essential amino acids and a number of others.
 Amino acids are biologically important compounds in the body that are organic - it is said they are the building blocks of life.
 The second largest component of proteins are comprised of amino acids.
 Outside of their role in being such a large part of proteins, amino acids perform vital functions like the transport of neurotransmitters and biosynthesis.
-We’re not scientists - but that sounds pretty important to us - and guayusa contains a bunch of them, so, “whooooooo!
+We’re not scientists - but that sounds pretty important to us - and Guayusa contains a bunch of them, so, “whooooooo!
 GUAYUSA!”

 Theobromine effectively translates to ‘Food of the Gods.
 It ties back to the name of the genus (family) of the cacao tree 'Theobroma', which literally translates to 'Theo' (God) and 'Broma' (Food).
 So 'God Food’.
 Theobromine is a compound found in chocolate that has a stimulative effect (it's actually a 'xanthine alkaloid', which is the same family of stimulants as caffeine).
 As well as caffeine, guayusa also contains a stack of theobromine for extra focus and stimulation!
 You can read more about theobromine in our blog.
 Is there no end to guayusa's energy-giving marvels?